rlstober/GetCleanDataProject/codebook.md

 ```

 Boxplots of the variables are below.
+(Visible only in html version)

 ```r